vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Existential quantification comes for free due to the way assertion works.

 What about universal quantification, as in (10.6.1b)?
 First, notice that there's an ambiguity with the quasi-english statement of the sentence that isn't there in the first-order formulism: in the sentence `(every person) descendant (some person)`, it's unclear if `y` should be read *de dicto* or *de re*.
-The difference is between whether we're saying that (a) for each person there is someone who their the descendent of, or (b) there is some person that everyone is the descendent of.
+The difference is between whether we're saying that (a) for each person there is someone who they're the descendent of, or (b) there is some person that everyone is the descendent of.
 Clearly, these are different sentences.

 The first order formulism can disambiguate these based on the order of the quantifiers: (a) `∀x∈P. ∃y∈P. D(x,y)` vs (b) `∃y∈P. ∀x∈P. D(x,y)`.